MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 ---------------------------------
 Particle size vs Refractive Indices

-The short wavelength, UVIS, radiative properties of aerosols mostly depends on particle size (weakly dependent on species) whereas absorption feature depends on refractive indices (strongly dependent on species).
+The short wavelength, UVIS, radiative properties of aerosols mostly depends on particle size (weakly dependent on species) whereas absorption features depends on refractive indices (strongly dependent on species).

 Note that some species can have absorption features or non-linear scattering properties (good examples are C, MnS, etc) but that many species have scattering that depends mostly on particle size.